SAP-archive/smb-summit-hackathon/README.md

 Make sure to check the [FAQ on our Wiki](https://github.com/B1SA/hackathon/wiki/FAQ)

+## Support and Contributions
+This repository is provided "as-is".
+With no Warranty or support

 License
 -------
 Copyright (c) 2020 SAP SE or an SAP affiliate company.
 All rights reserved.
-This file repository licensed under the SAP SAMPLE CODE LICENSE AGREEMENT except as noted otherwise in the [LICENSE](LICENSE).
+This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](LICENSES/Apache-2.0.txt) file.